Bothrops ayerbei

-Bothrops ayerbei, commonly known as the Patian lancehead and Ayerbe's lancehead, is a species of viper from Colombia.
-The species is named after Santiago Ayerbe Gonzáles, physician, pediatrician, herpetologist and toxinologist, who thought of the species as distinct years before its description.
-This name is contentious as the description was produced online before 2011, and is therefore against the Code of Zoological Nomenclature.
+Bothrops ayerbei, commonly known as Ayerbe's lancehead, the Patian lancehead, and equis patiana in Spanish, is a species of venomous snake, a pit viper in the subfamily Colubrinae of the family Viperidae.
+The species is endemic to Colombia.
+The species is named after Santiago Ayerbe González, physician, pediatrician, herpetologist and toxinologist, who thought of the species as distinct years before its description.
+The scientific name is contentious, as the description was produced online before 2011, and is therefore against the Code of Zoological Nomenclature.

 Description

-Bothrops ayerbei is a medium-sized snake, with males measuring around 110 cm and females measuring around 130 cm.
+Bothrops ayerbei is a medium-sized snake, with a total length (tail included) around 110 cm for males, and around 130 cm for females.
 However, individuals have been sighted at 210 cm.
 The head is long and narrow, resembling the shape of an arrowhead.

-Its colour and pattern consists of 14-19 black triangles (lined up in near-symmetrical pairs) with light grey/cream edges and two dark rounded spots at the bottom of the triangles as well as two more spots between pairs of triangles.
+Its colour and pattern consists of 14–19 black triangles (lined up in near-symmetrical pairs) with light grey/cream edges and two dark rounded spots at the bottom of the triangles as well as two more spots between pairs of triangles.
 The underside of the mouth is also usually cream-coloured, with a cream and black mottle on the snake's underside.